 - Goals Thinking – the clear conceptualization of valuable goals.

 - Pathways Thinking – the capacity to develop specific strategies to reach those goals.

 - Agency Thinking – the ability to initiate and sustain the motivation for using those strategies.

 Hope does not necessarily fade in the face of adversity; in fact hope often endures despite poverty, war and famine.
 While no one is exempt from experiencing challenging life events, hope fosters an orientation to life that allows a grounded and optimistic outlook even in the most challenging of circumstances.

 Realistic hope is hope for an outcome that is reasonable or probable (Wiles, Cott, & Gibson, 2008).
 In this sense, an individual suffering from chronic pain might hope for a small reduction in pain, knowing that complete eradication is unrealistic.

-According to Eaves, Nichter, & Ritenbaugh (2016) being realistic is a way of hoping that allows individuals to observe and understand their situation while still maintaining openness toward the possibility of positive change.
+According to Eaves, Nichter, and Ritenbaugh (2016) being realistic is a way of hoping that allows individuals to observe and understand their situation while still maintaining openness toward the possibility of positive change.